jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (a) the decision or the part of the decision appealed from; and (b) the error of law alleged by the appellant; and (c) the question of law to be resolved; and
-  (d) the grounds of the appeal, specified with such reasonable particularity as to give full advice to both the Court and the other parties of the issues involved.
+  (d) the grounds of the appeal, specified with such reasonable particularity as to give full advice to both the court and the other parties of the issues involved.
 (5) The Chief Executive Officer of the Commission must, as soon as practicable after receiving a copy of the notice of appeal, send a copy of the whole of the decision appealed from to the Registrar of the High Court in Wellington.

 ### 5 Preliminary orders
 (1) The High Court may, of its own motion or on the application of a party to the appeal, make 1 or more of the following orders:
   (a) an order directing the Commission to lodge with the Registrar of the High Court in Wellington a document or other written material or an exhibit in the possession or custody of the Commission:
-  (b) an order directing the Commission to lodge with the Registrar a report recording, in respect of any matter or issue that the Court may specify, any of the findings of fact of the Commission that are not set out or fully set out in its decision:
+  (b) an order directing the Commission to lodge with the Registrar a report recording, in respect of any matter or issue that the court may specify, any of the findings of fact of the Commission that are not set out or fully set out in its decision:
-  (c) an order directing the Commission to lodge with the Registrar a report setting out, in respect of a matter or issue that the Court may specify, any reasons or considerations of the Commission to which the Commission had regard but which are not set out in its decision.
+  (c) an order directing the Commission to lodge with the Registrar a report setting out, in respect of a matter or issue that the court may specify, any reasons or considerations of the Commission to which the Commission had regard but which are not set out in its decision.
 (2) An application under subclause (1) must,—
   (a) in the case of the appellant, be made within 1 month after the date of the lodging of the notice of appeal; or (b) in the case of any other party to the appeal, within 1 month after the date of the service on that party of a copy of the notice of appeal.